-[42] This is the contrast of morality according to law and according to freedom.
+This is the contrast of morality according

-[43] The Philistine who looks upon the state as embodied morality is sure to look upon the free spirit as a danger to the state.
+The philistine who looks upon the State as embodied morality is sure to look upon the free spirit as a danger to the State.
 But that is only because his view is narrowly focused on a limited period of time.
 If he were able to look beyond, he would soon find that it is but on rare occasions that the free spirit needs to go beyond the laws of his state, and that it never needs to confront them with any real contradiction.
 For the laws of the state, one and all, have had their origin in the intuitions of free spirits, just like all other objective laws of morality.
-There is no traditional law enforced by the authority of a family, which was not, once upon a time, intuitively conceived and laid down by an ancestor.
+There is traditional law enforced by the authority of a family, which was not, once upon a time, intuitively conceived and laid down by an ancestor.
 Similarly the conventional laws of morality are first of all established by particular men, and the laws of the state are always born in the brain of a statesman.
-These free spirits have set up laws over the rest of mankind, and only he is unfree who forgets this origin and makes them either divine commands, or objective moral duties, or the authoritative voice of his own conscience.
+These free spirits have set up laws over the rest of mankind, and only he is unfree who forgets this origin and makes them either divine commands, or objective moral duties, or-falsely mystical-the authoritative voice of his own conscience.